Josh Lowe Player Props: Rays vs. Reds

 Josh Lowe At The Plate

-- Lowe is batting .359 with five doubles, three home runs and three walks.
+- Lowe is hitting .372 with five doubles, four home runs and three walks.

+- Lowe enters this game on a four-game hitting streak.
+During his last games, he's hitting .353 with two homers.

-- Looking at the 12 games he has played this year, he's hit a home run in three of them (25.0%), and in 7.1% of his trips to the dish.
+- Looking at the 13 games he has played this year, he's homered in four of them (30.8%), and in 8.7% of his trips to the plate.

-- Lowe has had an RBI in six games this year (50.0%), including three multi-RBI outings (25.0%).
+- In seven games this year (53.8%), Lowe has picked up an RBI, and in three of those games (23.1%) he had more than one.
 He has also driven in three or more of his team's runs in one contest.

-- In seven of 12 games this season, he has scored, including multiple runs once.
+- In eight of 13 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.